Petz recovery maps for qudit quantum channels: Preliminaries

 \subsection{Non-unitality measure}

 Another property we take into account is the non-unitality of the map.
 Consider a quantum channel $\Lambda$, such that $\Lambda(\mathbb{1}_d/d) = \rho'$, with $\mathbb{1}_d/d$ the maximally mixed state for a qudit with dimension $d$.
 We define a non-unitality measure $\mathcal{N}$ as the deviation of the output state $\rho'$ from the maximally mixed state.
-By means of state distinguishability, we write
+Employing state distinguishability, we write